Benison-G/company-research-tool/README.md

 complete labeled sample report, so missing keys do not leave the UI full of empty fields.

+## How I used Claude during development

+I used Claude as a development partner rather than treating it as a replacement for engineering judgment.
+I first provided the product requirements and asked it to break the work into a small backend, frontend, data-contract, and testing plan.
+I then used focused prompts to generate and refine individual pieces, such as the Pydantic models, FastAPI routes, SSE event handling, React state transitions, and mock services.

+The most effective workflow was iterative: I ran the application and tests, shared the actual errors or behavior with Claude, and asked for a root-cause fix instead of accepting a broad rewrite.
+Claude helped identify edge cases such as malformed LLM output, missing API keys, duplicate searches, stale SSE responses, and incomplete mock data.
+I reviewed the suggested changes against the requirements, kept the public data contract stable, and verified the result with pytest, Vitest, and a production frontend build.

+This approach helped me move quickly while still making the important design decisions myself: choosing FastAPI and SSE, defining the report schema, keeping mock data clearly labeled, and deciding which trade-offs were suitable for a small interview project.

 ## How to install and run

 Requirements: Node.js 18+ and Python 3.12.